Make-up air: The volume of air that is required to replace exhausted air from a given space.

 2. Another option for continuous moss control are some new shingles that are actually impregnated with copper granules.
 I have only seen the shingles used on several roofs and the major issue with these is the fact that the ridge shingles did not appear to be impregnated and still need to be treated for moss/algae growth.

-removing the moss growth.
-This technique is very prone to damage of the asphalt. composition shingles and should be used as a last resort.
+3. Mechanically removing the moss is also an option.
+This option is really only for the very worst conditions.
+It involves a paint scraper, screwdriver, putty knife or something similar and trekking across your roof slope and very carefully removing the moss growth.
+This technique is very prone to damage of the asphalt composition shingles and should be used as a last resort.

 4. Zinc or Copper Strips- These may be ok for preventing algae growth but moss looks at the little strips and laughs.
 You may have noticed some homes around town that have clear/clean sections of shingles under the metal roof vents.
 What is going on here is the zinc from the galvanized steel roof vents is leaching onto the roof surface and running down every time it rains.
 This has lead people to believe that sections of copper wire or small strips of zinc could be an effective way to kill moss.
 In the wet PNW this is not an effective technique.
 The difference is all about surface-area.
 The galvanized roof vents have a good amount of metal exposed and therefore a pretty good amount of zinc washes down the roof surface.
 Compare that surface to the 2″ wide strip of zinc and you can see there will be far less leaching occurring off the little zinc strips.
 The strips usually are effective for 2 to 3 feet down the slope.
 I have seen the strips added every 2 feet down an entire roof slope.
 This installation appeared to be effective, but it was weird looking and I have only seen that once on the top of a three-story apartment building.